havleoto/kplts/run/README.md

       set according to the speed of the implementation (higher number for faster implementations).
 The implementation should be able to perform that many calls in less than one second.

+  * supported-modules

+      List of symbols.
+Each symbol names an optional module defined in the Kernel Report.
+The interpreter under test claims support of a module by listing it here.